uoa-compsci399-s2-2023/capstone-project-team-34-code-critters-flutterapp/README.md

     flutter build apk --release --split-per-abi
 ```

+## Issues:
+- The app in this current codebase cannot achieve real-time detection due to its dependency on dart's camera module, as cameraController.startImageStream does not work on all testdevices I have tried.

 ## Attributions
 This application is based upon the work done by Souvik Biswas at flutter_camera_demo: https://github.com/sbis04/flutter_camera_demo.
+Most of the tensorflow code is based upon the work done by am15h at flutter_tflite.
 The license of the original application is included below.

 ## Flutter Camera Demo License